 The due diligence procedures are carried out on a High Value Individual Account during April 2015 and the account is determined as reportable.
-The Financial Institution is required to report on the account for 2015 and subsequent years.
+The Financial Institution is required to report on the account for both calendar 2015 and subsequent years 2014 and 2015.